389ds/389ds.github.io/docs/389ds/design/memberof-scalability.md

 ## Overview

-MemberOf plugin manages the values of LDAP attribute **memberOf**.
+MemberOf plugin manages the values of LDAP attribute **memberOf** that provided directed link inside an acyclic graph.
 When updating a group, it does two actions:

 -   Lookup **down** in the groups tree to determine the list of entries (leaf or groups) impacted by the operation
 -   For each impacted entry, lookups **up** in the groups tree to determine which groups the entry belongs to, and finally update the entry (**fixup**)